-Within the State of California, the Workers’ Compensation Appeals Board (WCAB) is the administrating body to adjudicate claims of injured workers.
+Within the State of California, the Workers’ Compensation Appeals Board (WCAB) is the administrating body to adjudicate claims of Injured Workers.
 The WCAB consists of both a main judicial body and local offices throughout the State of California.

 What does the Main WCAB Office Do?

-The main WCAB exercises all judicial powers vested by the Labor Code in a reasonable and sound manner and provides guidance and leadership to the workers’ compensation community through case opinions and regulations.
+The Main WCAB Office exercises all judicial powers vested by the Labor Code in a reasonable and sound manner and provides guidance and leadership to the workers’ compensation community through case opinions and regulations.
 The WCAB exercises all judicial powers vested in it by the Labor Code.
 Its major functions include review of petitions for reconsideration of decisions by workers’ compensation judges and regulation of the adjudication process by adopting rules of practice and procedure.

-What do the local WCAB Offices Do?
+What do the Local WCAB Offices Do?

 Local offices adjudicate individual claims.
 This includes such issues as law and motion, approval of settlements, and trials.
 The local offices issue orders and awards on cases concerning various issues such as entitlement to compensation, finding of injury as being industrial and whether there has been a wrongful discrimination in violation of Labor Code Section 132a.
 The local WCAB also adjudicates claims of Serious and Willful Misconduct.

-Where are the local WCAB Offices?
+Where are the Local WCAB Offices?

 Who are the Judges at the Local WCAB Offices?